Sites to Find No Fee NYC Apartments for Rent in 2024

 In New York City, you expect the best of everything.

-But when it comes to finding an apartment, the best isn't exactly available.
+But when it comes to finding an apartment, the best isn't exactly what you get.

-Most renters endure a maze of bait-and-switch listings, broker fees demanding 1-2 months of rent, and aggressive sales tactics.
-Many who recently moved here liken it to the worst.
+Most renters endure a maze of bait-and-switch listings, brokers demanding fees of 1-2 months of rent, and aggressive sales tactics.
+It couldn't get much worse.

 Infographic showing the top 5 websites in New York City to rent a no fee apartment